jussi-kalliokoski/audiolib.js/specs/codecs.md

 	}
 };

-audioLib.codecs(myCodec); // Handles all the necessary bindings to file loading, samplers, record, etc. and to audioLib.codecs object.
+audioLib.codecs('mpx', myCodec); // Handles all the necessary bindings to file loading, samplers, record, etc. and to audioLib.codecs object.

 ```